Some Commentary on the Maximum Permissible Interest Rate (MPIR)

 We are tempted to ignore the MPIR, simply accepting it as the factor which converts RADs into DAPs - lump sums into their income stream equivalent.
-However, we have some concerns about this approach, from both a practical perspective, and in terms whether the mechanism is appropriate for Aged care.
+However, we have some concerns about this approach, both from a practical perspective and whether the mechanism is appropriate for Aged Care.
 Please accept our apologies in advance for the complexities, but they are included to make a point.

-Since RADs and DAPs are all about funding capital costs this might be logical, but is it really practical to have a system in which the daily payment alternative has such inherent potential volatility.
-And regardless of the logic we would expect providers to try and increase RADs during periods of low interest rates to ensure cashflows - and this appears to be the case, with significant average RAD increases in 2019!
+Since RADs and DAPs are all about funding capital costs this might be logical, but is it really practical to have a system in which the daily payment alternative has such inherent potential volatility?

 What is the MPIR?